LazyCodex

 CONTEXT.mdGeneral project context.

-.claude/rules/**/*.mdClaude rule directory.
+.claude/rules/**/*.mdClaude rules directory.

 .cursor/rules/**/*.mdCursor rules.